rmcwhae/russellmcwhae.ca/content/journal/project-pc-upgrades.md

 Expenses on this build came to $564.28 for the CPU, RAM, motherboard, and SSD; $425 for the GPU; and $324.97 for the case (taxes and shipping included).
 Subtract $505 in credit-card points, $200 for selling the old tower, and the total out-of-pocket cost was $609.25 (about $447 USD).
 Not bad as full price for these specs would be closer to $1800.

 Given my moderate requirements for computing power, I’m thrilled with how this project turned out.
-It’s faster, quieter, and smaller, than my old project PC, a delightful outcome to a rare nine-generation gadget upgrade.
+It’s faster, quieter, and smaller than my old project PC, a delightful outcome to a rare nine-generation gadget upgrade.

 Here’s to another ten years of economical computing.